Jim Miller (outlaw): Pecos lawman

 Over the next couple of years, Miller traveled the Texas–Mexico border region and operated a saloon in San Saba County.
-In Reeves County, Miller became a deputy sheriff and later town marshal in Pecos.
+In Reeves County, Miller became a deputy sheriff and later the town marshal in Pecos.
 During this time, he gained a reputation for killing Mexicans, claiming that they had been attempting to escape.

-Miller was married to a daughter of a cousin of John Wesley Hardin, another Old West outlaw.
 In 1891 Miller married Sallie Clements, daughter of Mannen Clements.
 Assuming the appearance of a devout Methodist, he earned the nickname Deacon Jim.
-He was well liked by the townspeople because he was polite and an avid member of the church.
-Regardless of the weather, he was known to wear a long, black frock coat.
+He was well-liked by the townspeople because he was polite and an avid member of the church.
+Regardless of the weather, he was known to wear a long black frock coat.

 Miller became involved in a feud with Pecos Sheriff George A. "Bud" Frazer.
 While Frazer was on a trip to El Paso, he was informed that Miller had allowed criminals to gain greater control over Pecos.
 Frazer enlisted the help of Texas Ranger John R. Hughes to secure Pecos.
 After returning to Pecos, Frazer immediately jailed Miller on a charge of murder.
 A jury acquitted him of this charge.
 Frazer also believed that Miller had stolen mules and had him arrested for theft.

 On April 12, 1894, in Pecos, Miller was confronted by Frazer about his involvement in the murder of cattleman Con Gibson.
-Frazer did not wait for Miller to go for his shotgun, and shot and wounded him in the right arm.
+Frazer reportedly did not wait for Miller to go for his shotgun, and shot and wounded him in the right arm.
 While Miller was attempting to fire, he discharged his gun with his left hand, hitting bystander Joe Krans.
 Frazer fired again, hitting Miller in the groin, which finally put him down.
 Frazer emptied his six-shooter into Miller's chest.
-After Miller's friends had rushed him to a doctor, his frock coat was removed to reveal a large steel plate that Miller wore under it as a kind of bulletproof vest; it saved his life; and Miller recovered.
+After Miller's friends had rushed him to a doctor, his frock coat was removed to reveal a large steel plate that Miller wore under it as a kind of bulletproof vest; it saved his life, and Miller recovered.